 Although later in the list, Firefox comes close in the race when talking about the best browsers to access busy websites.

-An outstanding browser for daily tasks like working on emails or browsing, the browser records a good speed and performance if not the best.
+An outstanding browser for daily tasks like working on emails or browsing, Firefox records a good speed and performance if not the best.

-However, its strong privacy feature gives it an edge over Mozilla or Chrome.
+Furthermore, its strong privacy feature gives it an edge over Mozilla or Chrome.
+That’s not to say that it is perfect, though. it still has its downs, like any other app.

 This also helps you to access unreachable websites using 3rd party servers without worrying about the security of your data.